-31 December 2019 31 December 2018 R'000 R'000 8.
+31 December 2020 31 December 2019 R'000 R'000 8.
 Borrowings Borrowings consist of the cumulative redeemable non-participating preference shares.
-Long-term portion 1 165 613 1 442 079 Short-term portion 22 165 28 277 1 187 778 1 470 356 Reconciliation of the cumulative redeemable non-participating preference shares Balance at the beginning of the year 1 470 356 1 785 138 Redemption of non-participating preference shares (redeemed at a par value of R1 000) (276 892) (313 046) Interest paid on cumulative redeemable non-participating preference shares (105 403) (126 154) Accrued interest at the effective interest rate 99 717 124 418 Balance at the end of the year 1 187 778 1 470 356 The above borrowings have been indirectly secured through the back-to-back preference shares issued by Jabisan 04 (RF) Proprietary Limited ("Jabisan 04").
+Long-term portion 922 340 1 165 613 Short-term portion 12 702 22 165 935 042 1 187 778 Reconciliation of the cumulative redeemable non-participating preference shares Balance at the beginning of the year 1 187 778 1 470 356 Capitalisation of transaction costs (504) - Redemption of non-participating preference shares (redeemed at a par value of R1 000) (212 620) (276 892) Interest paid on cumulative redeemable non-participating preference shares (70 592) (105 403) Gain on IFRS 9 modification adjustment (19 521) - Accrued interest at the effective interest rate 50 501 99 717 Balance at the end of the year 935 042 1 187 778 The above borrowings have been indirectly secured through the back-to-back preference shares issued by Jabisan 04 (RF) Proprietary Limited ("Jabisan 04").
 MTN Zakhele Futhi issued cumulative redeemable non-participating preference shares, on 23 November 2016, at an issue price of R1 000 per preference share to Jabisan 04.
-The preference shares are redeemable after 5 (five) years from the issue date i.e. 23 November 2021.
+The preference shares were redeemable after 5 (five) years from the issue date i.e. 23 November 2021.
+During December 2020 the holders of the cumulative redeemable preference shares agreed to extend the scheduled redemption date by a period of 12 months i.e. to the date which is 6 (six) years from the issue date.
+The preference shares are now redeemable on 23 November 2022.
+There were no other changes to the terms and conditions attached to these preference shares.
 The transaction costs capitalised to the borrowings relate to the arrangement fees that were directly attributable to the issue of the preference shares.
-The preference shares are classified as debt instruments (financial liabilities) as they are mandatorily redeemable to the holders by no later than 23 November 2021.
+The preference shares are classified as debt instruments (financial liabilities) as they are mandatorily redeemable to the holders by no later than 23 November 2022.
+The extension to the scheduled redemption date is not considered to be a substantial modification.
+The original liability has therefore not been derecognised and a modification gain has been recognised in the profit or loss.